 - From the Select PAB Version drop-down menu, select Hybrid PAB.

-- Click the download icon next to the PAB manifest for Microsoft products option to download the PhishAlertManifest.xml file.
+- Select the download icon next to the PAB manifest for Microsoft products option to download the PhishAlertManifest.xml file.

-- Go to Settings > Integrated Apps > Add-ins in your Microsoft 365 admin center.
+- Go to Settings > Integrated Apps > Add-ins in your Microsoft 365 admin center Microsoft 365 admin center (link opens in new window).

 - Find your PAB add-in in the list.

-- Select the add-in and click Update add-in.
+- Select the add-in and select Update add-in.

 - Upload your updated PhishAlertManifest.xml file.